krestfield/docs/ezcert/installation.md

 The following steps outline the steps required to install the EzCert on a single system

 If the pre-requisites are in place, the entire installation should not take more than 10 minutes

+If you don't want to read any details  right now and just want to quickly download to try things out - see the [Quick Installation Guide](quick_installation_guide.html)